nginxinc/nginx-basics-workshops/lab4/readme.md

     ```

-1. You will use the Extend log_format for the next few exercises.
+1. You will use the Extended log_format for the next few exercises.
 Update your `cafe.example.com.conf` to use the `main_ext` log format:

     ```nginx
     # cars.example.com HTTP